ScheMatiQ: From Research Question to Structured Data through Interactive Schema Discovery

 For instance, in \emph{Do judges appointed by different U.S. presidents differ in how they rule on immigration injunction cases?}, the type of the observation unit is a Supreme Court justice.
 For \emph{When is Chain-of-thought helpful?}, the type is a single model evaluation under a specific experimental configuration.
 And for \emph{Can it be determined whether a protein contains a nuclear export signal?}, the type is an individual protein.

 The relationship between documents and observation units is many-to-many: a single document may discuss multiple observation units, and the same observation unit may be discussed in multiple documents.
-Figure~\ref{fig:different_Q} in the Appendix illustrates how different research questions imply different observation units and, in turn, different data structures and document–observation-unit relationships.
+Figure~\ref{fig:different_Q} illustrates how different research questions imply different observation units and, in turn, different data structures and document–observation-unit relationships.

 To identify the type of the observation unit, as illustrated in Figure~\ref{fig:diagram-ou}, we perform one LLM query using the expert’s research question together with a batch of documents, asking it to “identify what type the query is asking for.”
 The output of this step specifies the \emph{observation-unit type}, along with a \emph{description} of how it appears in the documents, and \emph{example instances} either from the input documents or from the model's parametric data.
 These outputs are displayed in the web interface, as shown in Figure~\ref{fig:interface}.